gbdev/gb-asm-tutorial/src/part2/getting-started.md

 {{#include ../../unbricked/getting-started/main.asm:entry}}
 ```

 The next few lines wait until "VBlank", which is the only time you can safely turn off the screen (doing so at the wrong time could damage a real Game Boy, so this is very crucial).
-We'll talk more about VBlank later.
+We'll explain what VBlank is and talk about it more later in the tutorial.

 Turning off the screen is important because loading new tiles while the screen is on is tricky—we'll touch on how to do that in Part 3.